aimms/function-reference/suffices/mathematical-program-suffices/objective.rst

 .. note::

+    -  For multi-objective models, the ``.Objective`` suffix refers to the (blended) objective with the highest priority.

     -  The equivalent GAMS and AIMMS 2 name is ``.objval``.

     -  The ``.Objective`` suffix is also mentioned in Table :ref:`table:mp.suffix-mp.Solver`